atechdude/arc-unobtrusive-validation/README.md

-# Working on a new validation lib for ASP.Net / MVC
+# Validation is working
-# Not even close to being useable yet folks!
+# Need to wireup FormSubmitter and Test